scottyschup/ruby-curriculum/projects/hangman.md

 You should have two modes.
 In the first mode, the computer player should read in a [dictionary file][dictionary-files].
-It should choose one randomly.
+It should choose a word randomly.
 Interaction should look something like so:

     Secret word: _____
     > h